 I found that I loved the artistic and technical aspects of designing garments and pattern drafting.
 I was also becoming awake to the tremendous ecological and social detriments of fast fashion.
 I created Vesta Patterns with the intention of designing clothing that was comfortable, versatile, well-drafted, and fun to sew.
 I customize each style to fit three different body shapes, so other seamstresses can start with a pattern that's in the right ballpark for their figure.

 I make things that I love in my home studio in the mountains of Asheville, North Carolina.
-My assistants are two Siamese cats and a Papillon.
+I am assisted by a Siamese cat and a Papillon.